 Memorial takes very seriously our Lord's call to preach the Gospel to all nations, and make disciples by baptizing and teaching.
-Read about some of our outreach and evangelism efforts below.
+Read and watch about some of our outreach and evangelism efforts below.

 Memorial sends a short-term mission team to Nicaragua every summer for 10 days.
 These mission trips are centered on the Synod of Nicaragua's seminary in Chinandaga, Nicaragua.
 Each trip includes worship in one or more of our sister churches, a medical, construction, and teaching mission component, and visits to some of the picturesque locations in this beautiful central American country.
 Memorial also sponsors 100 children with school scholarships each year.